Principles of materials

 The use of petrochemicals in materials have significant environmental impacts as they are derived from fossil fuels and can have further implications for indoor air quality and occupant health.
 The specification of alternatives is a more environmentally friendly approach and examples include, amongst others:

-- Insulation from organic sources or from naturally occuring minerals, such as cellulose or cork board, or mineral wool.
+- insulation from organic sources or from naturally occurring minerals, such as cellulose or cork board, or mineral wool

 Transport of building materials involves energy use, which counts towards the overall environmental impacts of the material.
 The amount of energy used for transport, particularly in the case of heavy or bulky materials, can be significant.